arnoclr/matrix-maker/README.md

     '------------------------------------------------------------------------------------------'
     ```

-## Contribute

-Submit new fonts : https://forms.gle/DcYYG9u63hQnE8e67

 ## Support

 Chat with us on our discord server.
 Submit ideas, search for help and stay tuned of new features : https://kpp.genav.ch/discord

+## Contribute

+Submit new fonts : https://forms.gle/DcYYG9u63hQnE8e67

+To run the site locally, it is recommended to have a PHP web server.
+You just have to compile the assets by going to the following address: `localhost/_server/create-assets.php?raw`

 ## Authors